RobiPaul7248/Machine-Intelligence-CMPE67701.2231-/README.md

 ## Em Analysis:
 Initially the dataset had few catgorical features which we had to map.
 After the mapping the dataset was (__[mapped.csv](https://drive.google.com/file/d/1pW2YsZ8erM31H2DjDDrY1vOULVj0hf1Y/view?usp=sharing)__) and the list of elements that are mapped into for each column are (__[here](https://drive.google.com/file/d/1UtQ-f3LI43lNayf8-G3WvgzMznFy6tYb/view?usp=sharing)__).
 At the end of our EM analysis the dataset is (__[With_EM.csv](https://drive.google.com/file/d/1HZw9nimRv41mcN5RBatclaeUss-DfHka/view?usp=sharing)__).

+## Feature Selection (Recursive Feature Elimination):
+This gave us rank of important features that we selected.
+At the end of this stage we selected 25 most important Features.
+The updated dataset is (__[Final_dataset.csv](https://drive.google.com/file/d/120s3ikdmhucbZvlA7qxqEECew_NYG7m1/view?usp=sharing)__).

+## Model Training:
+We considered 4 models for this project, which are,
+* Logistic Regression
+* Lightgbm
+* Random forest
+* Neural Network(NN)